 The term 'professional experience' is used in the School of Information Studies to describe those subjects which focus specifically on providing you with practical exposure to, and involvement with, the workplace and working professionals.
-There are two major components to professional experience - study visits and placements.
+There are a number of components to professional experience.

-Placements essentially entail the student undertaking a placement in an appropriate library or information agency.
-Information Studies students undertake three week (15 day) placements while Teacher Librarianship students undertake a two week (10 day) placement.
+Placements involve the student undertaking a placement in an appropriate library or information agency.
+Information Studies students undertake a single, three week (15 day) placement while Teacher Librarianship students undertake a single two week (10 day) placement.

 Our recommendation is to complete your study visit before you do your placement.
 Study visits are excellent opportunities for identifying the type of library or information agency suitable for your placement.
 Students in the Teacher Librarianship course would generally undertake their placement once they have completed at least 4 subjects of the degree.

 Register for your study visit through your 'Student Details' tab in InPlace.
 Study visit registrations will open mid January and you will receive a confirmation email from the Workplace Learning team once confirmed.
 Also here is a reference guide to assist you in your Study Visit registrations

 Before enrolling in your study visit subject, look at the Study Visit schedule and determine which visit you would like to attend and which session(s) of study you need to enrol in.